 If you have concerns about your child you should speak to your child's class teacher first.
-You may then be directed to the School's SENCo, Sai Satyadeva or the Head of Inclusion, Linda Matthews
+You may then be directed to the School's Head of Inclusion, Lena Pennacchia, or SENCOs, Sai Satyadeva and Karen Stewart, or the Head of Inclusion.